stfc/cloud-image-builders/os_builders/README.md

 ├── prep_builder.yml  # Playbook to install Packer
 ├── vm_baseline.yml  # Playbook to configure the images
-├── image_fixes.yml  # Playbook to apply fixes to the images ├── tidy_image.yml  # Playbook to tidy the image before snapshotting ├── requirements.txt  # Specifies Ansible version
+├── image_fixes.yml  # Playbook to apply fixes to the images ├── quattor.yml  # Playbook to install quattor onto the image ├── tidy_image.yml  # Playbook to tidy the image before snapshotting ├── requirements.txt  # Specifies Ansible version
 └── roles  # Roles to configure the image